zacharyFerretti/MLTesting/README.md

 * I want to continue working to make the model more effective and then begin generating colors and predicting their complimentary 'ness' with the input color.

+##The Story So Far

+To start this project, I had to update my